 For many, these stories can sometimes be enough to steer you away from steroids completely.
 Anabolic steroids are human-made, synthetic variations of testosterone – the male sex hormone.
-In this article, we look at the anabolic steroids side affects you should know about if you plan to use these compounds.
+In this article, we’ll look at the anabolic steroids side effects you should know about, if you plan on using them.

 Max’s Note: The article you are about to read, is based on my own personal experience, it does NOT promote any illegal use of anabolic steroids (Performance Enhancing Drugs).

 Common Side Effects of Steroid Use:

 When anabolic steroids are misused, they can cause many side effects ranging from mild and harmful, to life-threatening or even fatal.
 Most of these effects are reversible when you stop using the steroid, but others are semi-permanent or permanent.
 These common side effects include:

 Steroid misuse can reduce lower HDL (good) cholesterol and increase LDL (bad) cholesterol.
 When your HDL and LDL levels are below or higher than the healthy ranges, this sometimes can cause issues for certain people.